- 10 kms east of Melbourne’s CBD

 In the late 1850s Andrew Murray who worked for The Argus Newspaper bought land on the hill that overlooks Canterbury Gardens.
 He named his house Balwyn.
 Balwyn Road and the surrounding district were shortly named after it.

 Balwyn’s first town centre was near the intersection of Balwyn and Whitehorse Roads, containing a few shops, a blacksmith and the athenaeum or mechanics’ institute.
-This intersection still marks Balwyn’s main shopping area today; a stylish and refined strip of mainly bespoke retailers and lovely cafes, most often frequented by locals and those seeking a sophisticated alternative to shopping centres.
+This intersection still marks Balwyn’s main shopping area today; a stylish and refined strip of mainly bespoke retailers and lovely cafes, most often frequented by locals.
 ‘The Village’ at the corner of Doncaster and Bulleen Roads is also a popular North Balwyn shopping spot.

 Being in the student catchment zone can have a significant impact on the sale price of real estate, with fierce competition amongst families to secure a home that guarantees a place at the highly regarded school.
 There is also a percentage who move to the area for the extensive list of private schools; names such as Carey Grammar, Genazzano, Xavier College, Camberwell Grammar, Trinity Grammar, Methodist Ladies College and Fintona Girls School provide a wide range of choice for locals.